 Detoxing from sugar can take anywhere from a few days to a few weeks, varying based on how dependent your body has become to the sugar that has been a part of your diet.

 If you are concerned about any of the side effects, check in with your health professional.
 If you already suffer from some of the side effects, ensure you have a check up with your health professional before, and while detoxing.

 Have you detoxed from sugar in the past?
-Let us know your experiences below in the comments below.
+Let us know your experiences below on our Instagram.

 - “6 Reasons Why High-Fructose Corn Syrup Is Bad for You” – R. Mawer, 27 September 2019 [Healthline] [Archive] ↩︎

 - “How Long Do Sugar Withdrawal Symptoms Last?” – C. Osborn, 6 December 2023 [VeryWell Mind] [Archive] ↩︎

 Last Updated on 2 days by D&C Editorial Team